wombleton/gitlaw-nz/acts/W/Wild Animal Control Act 1977.md

 ##### 39 Penalties

-*   (1) Every person who commits an offence against [section 11][15] (which relates to the liberation of animals) is liable to a fine not exceeding $50,000\.
+*   (1) Every person who commits an offence against any of the provisions listed in subsection (2) is liable on conviction to,---

-    (2) Every person who, in carrying out a wild animal recovery operation, commits an offence under [section 8(2)][12] is liable on conviction,---

-    *   (a) in the case of an individual, to a fine not exceeding $10,000:
+    *   (a) in the case of an individual, imprisonment for a term not exceeding 2 years or a fine not exceeding $100,000, or both:

-    *   (b) in the case of a body corporate, to a fine not exceeding $80,000\.
+    *   (b) in the case of a body corporate, a fine not exceeding $200,000:

+    *   (c) in any case, where the offence is a continuing one, a further fine not exceeding $10,000 for every day on which the offence continues.

+    (2) The provisions are---

+    *   (a) [section 8(2)][12], which relates to unauthorised hunting or killing and unauthorised discharge of weapons:

+    *   (b) [section 11(3)][15], which relates to unauthorised capture, conveyance, possession, or liberation of wild animals:

+    *   (c) [section 12A(10)][17], which relates to failing to maintain deer enclosures:

+    *   (d) [section 12B(6)][18], which relates to failing to maintain animal enclosures on safari parks:

+    *   (e) [section 17(2)][24], which relates to obstructing, hindering, or resisting officers:

+    *   (f) [section 36(1)(d)][48], which relates to impeding, obstructing, or threatening officers:

+    *   (g) [section 36(3)][48], which relates to engaging in wild animal recovery operations without a concession.

+    (2A) \[Repealed\]

-    (2A) Every person who commits an offence under [section 36(3)][48] is liable on conviction,---
+    (3) Every person who commits an offence against any regulations made under this Act for which no penalty is provided elsewhere than in this subsection is liable,---

+    *   (a) in the case of an individual,---

+        *   (i) to a fine not exceeding $5,000; and

-    *   (a) in the case of an individual, to a fine not exceeding $10,000:
+        *   (ii) if the offence is a continuing one, to a further fine not exceeding $500 for every day on which the offence continues:

+    *   (b) in the case of a body corporate,---

+        *   (i) to a fine not exceeding $10,000; and

-    *   (b) in the case of a body corporate, to a fine not exceeding $80,000\.
+        *   (ii) if the offence is a continuing one, to a further fine not exceeding $1,000 for every day on which the offence continues.

-    (3) Every person who commits an offence against this Act or any regulations made under this Act for which no penalty is provided elsewhere than in this subsection is liable,---
+    (3A) Every person who commits an offence against this Act for which no penalty is prescribed elsewhere in this Act is liable on conviction to---

-    *   (a) in the case of an individual, for a first offence against this Act or any regulations made under this Act to a fine not exceeding $500, and for a second or subsequent offence against this Act or any regulations made under this Act to a fine not exceeding $1,000, and, if any offence to which this paragraph applies is a continuing one, to a further fine not exceeding $50 a day for every day during which the offence has continued:
+    *   (a) in the case of an individual, imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000, or both:

-    *   (b) in the case of a body corporate, for a first offence against this Act or any regulations made under this Act to a fine not exceeding $1,000, and for a second or subsequent offence against this Act or any regulations made under this Act to a fine not exceeding $2,000, and, if the offence to which this paragraph applies is a continuing one, to a further fine not exceeding $100 a day for every day during which the offence has continued.
+    *   (b) in the case of a body corporate, a fine not exceeding $200,000:

+    *   (c) in any case, where the offence is a continuing one, a further fine not exceeding $10,000 for every day on which the offence continues.

-    (4) Any wild animal taken or killed during the commission of any offence against this Act, the [Trespass Act 1980][79], the [Civil Aviation Act 1990][80], or any other Act or bylaw relating to the land or the natural waters of the land or the flora or fauna of the land whereon the offence was committed, and any part of the carcass of any wild animal so taken or killed during the commission of any offence against any of the said Acts, shall be deemed to be unlawfully taken or killed, and shall remain the property of the Crown, and any money paid in respect of the animal or its carcass shall be paid to the Department for credit to a Crown Bank Account, or shall be recoverable from the person who sold the animal or carcass as a debt due to the Crown, and every person who fails to comply with this subsection commits an offence against this Act.
+    (4) Any wild animal taken or killed during the commission of any offence against this Act, the [Trespass Act 1980][81], the [Civil Aviation Act 1990][82], or any other Act or bylaw relating to the land or the natural waters of the land or the flora or fauna of the land whereon the offence was committed, and any part of the carcass of any wild animal so taken or killed during the commission of any offence against any of the said Acts, shall be deemed to be unlawfully taken or killed, and shall remain the property of the Crown, and any money paid in respect of the animal or its carcass shall be paid to the Department for credit to a Crown Bank Account, or shall be recoverable from the person who sold the animal or carcass as a debt due to the Crown, and every person who fails to comply with this subsection commits an offence against this Act.

     Compare: 1956 No 6 s 23

-    Section 39(1): amended, on 25 November 1994, by [section 7][129] of the Wild Animal Control Amendment Act 1994 (1994 No 114).
+    Section 39(1): replaced, on 25 October 2013, by [section 36][131] of the Conservation (Natural Heritage Protection) Act 2013 (2013 No 89).

-    Section 39(2): substituted, on 1 October 1999, by [section 13][130] of the Wild Animal Control Amendment Act 1997 (1997 No 80).
+    Section 39(2): replaced, on 25 October 2013, by [section 36][131] of the Conservation (Natural Heritage Protection) Act 2013 (2013 No 89).

-    Section 39(2A): inserted, on 1 October 1999, by [section 13][130] of the Wild Animal Control Amendment Act 1997 (1997 No 80).
+    Section 39(2A): repealed, on 25 October 2013, by [section 36][131] of the Conservation (Natural Heritage Protection) Act 2013 (2013 No 89).

-    Section 39(3)(a): amended, on 14 December 1979, by section 12(2)(a) of the Wild Animal Control Amendment Act 1979 (1979 No 146).
+    Section 39(3): replaced, on 25 October 2013, by [section 36][131] of the Conservation (Natural Heritage Protection) Act 2013 (2013 No 89).

-    Section 39(3)(b): amended, on 14 December 1979, by section 12(2)(b) of the Wild Animal Control Amendment Act 1979 (1979 No 146).
+    Section 39(3A): inserted, on 25 October 2013, by [section 36][131] of the Conservation (Natural Heritage Protection) Act 2013 (2013 No 89).

-    Section 39(4): amended, on 25 January 2005, pursuant to [section 83(7)][101] of the Public Finance Act 1989 (1989 No 44).
+    Section 39(4): amended, on 25 January 2005, pursuant to [section 83(7)][103] of the Public Finance Act 1989 (1989 No 44).

-    Section 39(4): amended, on 1 September 1990, pursuant to [section 101(1)][65] of the Civil Aviation Act 1990 (1990 No 98).
+    Section 39(4): amended, on 1 September 1990, pursuant to [section 101(1)][67] of the Civil Aviation Act 1990 (1990 No 98).

-    Section 39(4): amended, on 1 April 1987, by [section 65(1)][66] of the Conservation Act 1987 (1987 No 65).
+    Section 39(4): amended, on 1 April 1987, by [section 65(1)][68] of the Conservation Act 1987 (1987 No 65).

-    Section 39(4): amended, on 1 January 1981, pursuant to [section 14][82] of the Trespass Act 1980 (1980 No 65).
+    Section 39(4): amended, on 1 January 1981, pursuant to [section 14][84] of the Trespass Act 1980 (1980 No 65).

+##### 39A Sentence of community work

+*   A court may sentence any individual who commits an offence against this Act to a sentence of community work, and the provisions of [Part 2][132] of the Sentencing Act 2002 apply with all necessary modifications.

+    Section 39A: inserted, on 25 October 2013, by [section 37][133] of the Conservation (Natural Heritage Protection) Act 2013 (2013 No 89).

+##### 39B Penalties for offences committed for commercial gain or reward

+*   (1) If a person is convicted of an offence against this Act and, on sentencing for that offence, the court is satisfied beyond reasonable doubt that the offence was committed for the purpose of commercial gain or reward (whether or not any gain or reward is realised), the person is liable instead of any penalty otherwise prescribed to,---

+    *   (a) in the case of an individual, imprisonment for a term not exceeding 5 years or a fine not exceeding $300,000, or both:

+    *   (b) in the case of a body corporate, a fine not exceeding $300,000:

+    *   (c) in any case, where the offence is a continuing one, a further fine not exceeding $20,000 for every day on which the offence continues.

+    (2) Subsection (1) overrides every other provision of this Act to the contrary.

+    Section 39B: inserted, on 25 October 2013, by [section 37][133] of the Conservation (Natural Heritage Protection) Act 2013 (2013 No 89).

 ##### 40 Regulations